Immigration Law Clinic

 New Hampshire Catholic Charities serves all people, regardless of faith, throughout the state.
 Its Immigration and Refugee Services division has five immigration attorneys and two accredited immigration advocates.
 The division is the only immigration provider in the state for law income or indigent clients.
 UHCC's Office of Immigration and Refugee Services has offices in Manchester and Nashua and now, Concord at the UNH School of Law Immigration Clinic.

-Cathy Chesley, who heads Immigration and Refugee Services for NH Catholic Charities and staff attorney Francis Agyare, who will direct students’ clinical work, also have another tie to the school; they are both alumni.
-Chesley earned her JD in 1987 and her EdD from Harvard University in 1995.
-Agyare, who is originally from Ghana, earned his JD/LLM in 2003.
+Cathy Chesley, who heads Immigration and Refugee Services for NH Catholic Charities, who directs students’ clinical work, also has another tie to the school; she is an alumna.
+She earned her JD in 1987 and her EdD from Harvard University in 1995.